-Salesforce Developers is a community of developers who customize and build applications that run in the cloud and are built with the Force.com platform.
+Salesforce Developers is a community of developers who customize and build applications that run in the cloud and are built with the Lightning platform.
 Salesforce Developers members have access to a full range of resources, including sample code, toolkits, an online developer community, and the test environments necessary for building apps.
-The Salesforce Developers website includes an online version of this book and has information about the Dreamforce event that we hold every year for Force.com platform developers.
-If you need more info, have a question to ask, are seeking a toolkit or sample, or just want to dig a little deeper into Force.com platform development, Salesforce Developers is where it all comes together.
+The Salesforce Developers website includes an online version of this book and has information about the Dreamforce event that we hold every year for Lightning platform developers.
+If you need more info, have a question to ask, are seeking a toolkit or sample, or just want to dig a little deeper into Lightning platform development, Salesforce Developers is where it all comes together.